CSC510/BadSmells/README.md

 ####3.
 Unusal duration time of milestone

-In this part, we amied to detect each milestone's duration time and find abnormal time schedule during the whole project.
+In this part, we aimed to detect each milestone's duration time and find abnormal time schedule during the whole project.
 Milestones are constructed to provide reference points along the road.
 This can be used to reassure developer that the proper path is being followed, and to indicate either distance travelled or the remaining distance to a destination.
 If one milestone lasts extremely long, we might regard it as problematic, because the tasks might be too complex, or the goal might be too high to meet.

 #####Result